nanoc/nanoc.app/content/docs/tutorial.md

 Write pages in Markdown
 -----------------------

-nanoc has _filters_, which transform content from one format into another.
+nanoc has <span class="firstterm">filters</span>, which transform content from one format into another.

 A language that is commonly used instead of HTML is [Markdown](http://daringfireball.net/projects/markdown). nanoc comes with several different Markdown filters, including a filter for [kramdown](http://kramdown.gettalong.org/), a fast and featureful Markdown processor.